-Details for access to summary statistics used for the current analyses are provided in the Extended Methods.
-All included studies have received ethical approval from the respective institutional review boards and all participants have provided informed consent, as detailed in the Extended Methods.
+Details for access to summary statistics used for the current analyses are provided in the Extended Methods of the Supplemental Material.
+All included studies received ethical approval from the respective institutional review boards, and all participants provided informed consent, as detailed in the Extended Methods of the Supplemental Material.

-This study adheres to the MR-STROBE guidelines.
-The checklist is provided in the Extended Methods.
+This study adheres to the MR-STROBE (Strengthening the Reporting of Observational Studies in Epidemiology using Mendelian Randomization) guidelines.19 The checklist is provided in the Extended Methods of the Supplemental Material.